sip-23/SIPMAN25499_FTO2505_GroupB_SipMandindi_JSL05/README.md

 # JSL05 Project Brief: Task Board with Local Storage Persistence and Task Creation

-## Prerequisite

-1. Before starting this challenge, ensure that you have **correctly populated your DOM elements** as per the solution in JSL04.
-Additionally, ensure that clicking a task should **open the modal with the relevant task details** as required in the previous challenge.
-2. **Check the project user stories in your student dashboard**, make sure you understand what is required for each feature.

 ## Overview

-In this project, you will implement a task management system where **tasks are persisted in local storage**, ensuring that tasks remain available even after refreshing the page or reopening the application.
+In this project, I implemented a task management system where **tasks are persisted in local storage**, ensuring that tasks remain available even after refreshing the page or reopening the application.
 Users will be able to **add new tasks**, with the task details being **stored in local storage** and displayed in the appropriate **columns** ("To Do", "Doing", "Done").
 The application should also include an **Add Task** modal for creating new tasks.

 ## Key Objectives